fjvva/ecu-tool/README.md

 I will be adding info to the wiki soon aswell!

+Oh, and i guess you will want be building the hardware interface from the schematics, there is something pretty cool coming for it soon, so dont say i didnt warn you! ;)

-Feel free to email me with code requests (at your own risk!)
+Feel free to email me for beta code requests (at your own risk!)